cuiyongbo/programming-scaffold/machine-learning-note/knowledge_base/ml_quick_quiz_02.md

     output tensor having 1 (or ``len(dim)``) fewer dimension(s).
 ```

-Q: in tensorflow, what are broadcast, tile? what are they for?
+# in tensorflow, what are broadcast, tile? what are they for?

 In TensorFlow, both **broadcasting** and the `tf.tile` function serve the purpose of working with tensors of varying shapes, especially during operations that involve multiple tensors.
 Each provides a mechanism to facilitate operations between tensors in different but compatible shapes.